 Illinois Prairie Community Foundation offers grant opportunities to area nonprofit organizations providing community services in a wide variety of areas including arts and culture, education, music education, environment, health and wellness, youth, women and girls, and Jewish life and education.
+We have five grant categories in two grant cycles - Spring and Fall.

 - General Grants - Focus on education, environment, health and wellness, and youth

-- Mirza/Arts & Culture Grants - Focus on arts and culture and music education
+- Mirza/Arts & Culture Grants - Focus on arts and culture, and music education

 - David and Kay Williams Music Education Grant - Focus on providing creative music experiences for K-12 students (use the Mirza/Arts & Culture Grant application to apply)